gskinner/regexr/README.md

 This version of RegExr is licensed under GPL v3.
 If you're interested in using the source under other terms, feel free to [get in touch](https://gskinner.com).

 # Build
 RegExr uses Gulp to manage the build process.
 You will need to install Node and Gulp, and install other dependencies via `npm install`.
+Running `gulp` (default) will run dev builds and set up a test server.